minio/docs/source/includes/common-minio-external-auth.rst

 .. start-minio-access-management-plugin-comment

-Specify a comment to associate to the externalaccess management configuration.
+Specify a comment to associate to the external access management configuration.

 .. end-minio-access-management-plugin-comment